thindil/steamsky/bin/doc/MODDING.md

   Manufacturing info.
 Optional.
 * Key `NoManufactureIcon`: Path to the SVG image which will be used to show Manufacturing info when noone is assigned to crafting.
 Optional.
-* Key `MoveMapUpIcon`: Hexadecimal number on UTF-8 character used to show on move map up button.
+* Key `MoveMapUpIcon`: Path to the SVG image which will be used to show on move map up button.
 Optional.
-* Key `MoveMapDownIcon`: Hexadecimal number on UTF-8 character used to show on move map down button.
+* Key `MoveMapDownIcon`: Path to the SVG image which will be used to show on move map down button.
 Optional.
 * Key `MoveMapLeftIcon`: Hexadecimal number on UTF-8 character used to show on move map left button.
 Optional.